DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 Deck of Adventures is based around a 52-card deck: 13 cards (2-10, J, Q, K, and A) across 4 suits, without Jokers.
 Each player should have their own Deck.

-1. Actions with unknown outcomes will involve drawing from the respective in Checks.
+1. Actions with unknown outcomes will require a player to make a check, which means drawing from their respective decks to help determine the outcome.
 2. Kings and Aces are Fate Cards and should be reserved in one's hand, both player and GM.
 All other cards go directly into a discard pile.
 Hold on to these Fate Cards, even when shuffling the deck.
 3. Players will use this deck to do most anything; it represents their character's stamina until they rest.
-When the Action Deck is empty and a player has to shuffle prematurely, they draw with the Lower Hand (1+) until they would shuffle when resting.
+When the Action Deck is empty and a player has to shuffle between rests, they draw with the Lower Hand (1+) until they would shuffle when resting.

 ## Fate Cards